 Carrot Turmeric Juice

-I drink carrot juice most mornings these days with our Omega Juicer.
+This is something I make regularly with my Omega Juicer.
 It’s a great way to absorb nutrients quickly.
-And while some might say that carrots are high in sugar, I find that a glass of this juice in the morning curbs any sweet tooth I might have throughout the rest of the day.
+And while some might say that carrots are high in sugar, but I find consuming this on occasion to be a healthy treat.

 - 6 large organic carrots